 HubSpot is a well-known platform and has a rapidly growing user-base.
 That user-base manages thousands of clients worldwide.
 A criminal mind sitting in any part of the world can try to get hands on that data.
 One bad day for you and one lucky day for the hackers and the security protecting your websites gets compromised.

 What plugins are for WordPress, third party integrations are for HubSpot.
 Both are developed by third parties and need to be updated regularly.
-And, if the third-party tool is abandoned by the owner, and there are no updates to protect from the latest threats, it is a playground for hackers.
+And, if the third-party tool is abandoned by the owner, and there are no updates to protect it from the latest threats, it is a playground for hackers.

 HubSpot Cloud Infrastructure